lplatzman/SFA-algorithm-for-2D-diameter/Technical-reference.md

 \|a-a'\| ~\leq~ \|a-b\| ~+~ \|b-b'\| ~+~ \|b'-a'\|.
 ```
 \
-Select a and a' in P such that:
+Select a and a' in P so that:

 ```math
 \|a-a'\| = D.